dvtate/ideas/README.md

   - spend in-game currency to create your own memecoins

 ## Hardware?
-- Police Chase Drone that follows cars being chased, attaches to them with a strong magnet then shoots a net that forces the car to stop
 - Add reservation/scheduling system for shared equiptment/rooms (could be app but more lame)
   - Hardware:
     - IoT device with screen that lets you make a reservation